 Harpist Siegel blows the blues playing-something he accomplished without the aid of any frets (wooden ridges which help the fingers locate notes) on his instrument.
-After the solos were finished, the entire band came together on a blues-rock version of "Steak and Potatoes Man," which ended with all four musicians playing the keyboard side-byside.
+After the solos were finished, the entire band came together on a bluesrock version of "Steak and Potatoes Man," which ended with all four musicians playing the keyboard side-byside.
 By this time the audience was hot, but the band was just beginning to get warm.
 Siegel noted his audience's enthusiasm.
 "Boy are you guys ever rowdy!"
-With that, guys ever rowdy!"
 With that, he launched into "Billy Jean," a song which featured such favorite lines as, "Stomping your feet and chug-a-lugging your beer," and, "Billy Jean, you don't act like a whore but you know how to love."
-Siegel ended the song with a marathon harmonica solo that continued for nearly 10 minutes, punctuated by an occasional echo, grunt and groan. groan.
-One of the favorites that night had to be, "Asleep at the Wheel," a funny, rollicking truckdriver's song which Trivia Answers:
+Siegel ended the song with a marathon harmonica solo that continued for nearly 10 minutes, punctuated by an occasional echo, grunt and One of the favorites that night had to be, "Asleep at the Wheel," a funny, rollick-ing truckdriver's song which Trivia 16) 39000-01439 7) \$519,500 8) Warch 6, 1981 9) ''Ash Wednesday'' "American Pie" McLean, Don 5) Robert Borski 4) Cindy Nelson, Alpine 3) Don Mischer.
+1) 727-xwc 2) Lucio Pavoratti, ''Ave Maria'' ignited a large snake dance that began to weave in-between tables and the stage.
+When the song was over, Bobby Diamond grabbed the mic and proclaimed: "Stevens Point really knows how to kick some ass!"
+The crowd loved it.